thomgit/docker-swarm/README.md

 2. Edit above Vagrantfile using a text editor
       - adjust v.memory ( 2048 recomended, 1024 or 512 MB as appropiate to your available desktop/laptop RAM )
       - adjust 'ip' in config.vm.network "private_network" to your choice or leave the default
-      - optional : you can change config.vm.box = "larryli/wily64" to your ubuntu or linux vagrant box distribtion
+      - optional : you can change config.vm.box = "larryli/wily64" to your preffered  ubuntu/linux vagrant box distribution.

 3. On the OS command prompt , cd to the directory with above Vagrant file.
    Load Oracle Virtual Manager application to monitor parallely.